NU-CUCIS/ALIGNNTL/README.md

 ## Acknowledgements

-The open-source implementation of ALIGNN <a href="https://github.com/usnistgov/alignn">here</a> provided significant initial inspiration for the structure of this code-base.
+The open-source implementation of ALIGNN <a href="https://github.com/usnistgov/alignn">here</a> provided significant initial inspiration for the structure of this code base.

 ## Disclaimer

-The research code shared in this repository is shared without any support or guarantee on its quality.
-However, please do raise an issue if you find anything wrong and I will try my best to address it.
+The research code shared in this repository is shared without any support or guarantee of its quality.
+However, please do raise an issue if you find anything wrong, and I will try my best to address it.

 email: vishugupta2020@u.northwestern.edu

-Copyright (C) 2022, Northwestern University.
+Copyright (C) 2023, Northwestern University.

 See COPYRIGHT notice in top-level directory.